The Macon Water Authority

 Winterization Tips

-As Macon Water Authority customers anticipate falling temperatures during the winter months, they also should take precautions to winterize their outdoor pipes and irrigation systems, to save time, money, and water later.
+As Macon Water Authority customers anticipate falling temperatures during the winter months, they also should take precautions to weatherize their homes and winterize their outdoor pipes and irrigation systems, to save time, money, and water later.

 Since most grass is dormant during the winter months, MWA customers are likely to decrease their outdoor watering accordingly.
 As a result, it's difficult to assess any pipe damage that may occur during the winter, primarily from water remaining in an exposed outdoor water line, and that bad news is not likely to show up until spring.
 But winterizing those outdoor water lines can prevent potential pipe freezing -- and subsequent water line bursts -- from occurring in the future.

 According to sources at the University of Georgia Cooperative Extensive Service, most in-ground pipes will be OK during the winter, since typically only the top two inches of ground will freeze in Georgia.
-Other household components, such as backflow-prevention valves, which are at ground level, may be in danger.
+Other pipes and valves at or above ground, such as backflow-prevention devices, may be in danger.

 To prevent exposed valves, pipes, and irrigation systems from freezing, consider these tips:

-* Tape them -- many home improvement retailers have tapes, foams, and other products for sale to use in these instances.
+* Tape exposed pipes -- many home improvement retailers have tapes, foams, and other products for sale to use in these instances.

-* Wrap them as well, with a sack or protective material.
+* Wrap them as well, with sacks or protective materials.

-* Drain your entire sprinkler system, as the tips of sprinkler heads throughout the entire sprinkler system often continue to hold water, even when inactive.
+* Drain your entire sprinkler system, as the tips of sprinkler heads often continue to hold water, even when inactive.

-Additional tips for outdoor faucets and garden hoses include:
+Tips for winterizing outdoor faucets and garden hoses include:

 * Disconnect garden hoses from all outdoor water faucets, allowing water to drain from frost-free faucets.